pmchozas/relval/README.md

+# Validation of terminological relations in the Web of Data

 This repository contains experiments on the validation of data retrieved from Wikidata.
 Specifically, the validation of the data represented by the skos:altLabel property, which is supposed to describe synonym and variants of a concept.
 The experiment performs a comparison of the  tokens of the concept with synonyms retrieved from ConceptNet, considered a more trustable resource, with the aim of checking whether it is indeed a synonymy relation or of other kind (hierarchical).

 <p align="center">